LaunchCodeEducation/lchs/src/chapters/how-programs-work/programming-languages.rst

 about safely navigating a hyperspace jump.
 The computer does this by running a **program**.

-At the most basic level, a *program* is the code needed to follow a set of instructions that tell a computer or other machine what to do.
+At the most basic level, a *program* is how we tell the computer what it needs to do to follow an algorithm.
 These instructions consist of a set of commands, calculations, and manipulations that achieve a specific result.
 However, the computer cannot solve the problem on its own.
 Someone---a programmer---had to figure out a series of steps for the computer to follow.